tieutrongphuc/tp/docs/DeveloperGuide.md

 Team size: 5

-1. Allow `note` feature to save when navigating away from the note edit view.
-The current implementation does not account for the user using the cursor to click away from the note edit text box and inputting other commands like `exit` or `list` which effectively bypasses the saving mechanism in place.
+1. **Allow `note` feature to save when navigating away from the note edit view:**
+   *   **Current Flaw:** The current implementation does not account for the user using the cursor to click away from the note edit text box and inputting other commands like `exit` or `list` which effectively bypasses the saving mechanism in place.
 This results in potential data loss.
-We plan to implement note saving when the current note edit view is rendered and other commands are being executed.
+   *   **Proposed Enhancement:** We plan to implement note saving when the current note edit view is rendered and other commands are being executed.

 2.  **Provide a way to view all reminders:**
     *   **Current Flaw:** The `reminder list` command only shows upcoming, incomplete reminders.
 There is no way for a user to view past or completed reminders to review their history.